Contributing

 • You can submit an issue to report a bug or to request an improvement.

-• You are encourage to take part in discussions around an issue or pull request.
+• You are encouraged to take part in discussions about an issue or pull request.

 • You may review pull requests.